Matthiiews/Project12_EpicEvents/README.md

 Epic Events is an Event Manager CLI program to create, update and delete employees, clients, contracts and events.

 I have chosen to use the Django ORM to create my models, use BaseCommand to create, update, delete and also to display a manu.
 As admin tool I have used the Django admin interphase.
-The database is a SQLite database.
+The database is a Postgres sql database.
 My permission system is integrated in the EpicEventCommand, where I use a class attribute 'permission' to verify if the user has the permission to access the command.

 The authentication is Django based but to create a token I am using the JWT.
 To integrate the token into the commands, there is a JWTTokenMixin.
 This mixin generates a token,